 Accounting policy action: accounting record structure, accounting record destination, report interval, storage time, record access list, flow granularity, meter accuracy.

 ANC receives the accounting configuration message and replies ACK.
-Then it converts the accounting policies into monitoring configuration message and sends to the appropriate NE, such as NA in this case..
+Then it converts the accounting policies into monitoring configuration message and sends to the appropriate NE, such as NA in this case.

 NA acknowledges the monitoring configuration message and sets up local meter.